Veraticus/cryptolalia/README.markdown

 ### Pollux

-The [Pollux Morse code cipher](http://www.cryptool-online.org/index.php?option=com_content&view=article&id=66&Itemid=76&lang=en) translates each letter of the plaintext into the Morse alphabet -- but instead of only using dots and dashes, multiple possible letters or numbers are used that could translate to dots, dashes, or seperators.
+The [Pollux Morse code cipher](http://www.cryptool-online.org/index.php?option=com_content&view=article&id=66&Itemid=76&lang=en) translates each letter of the plaintext into the Morse alphabet -- but instead of only using dots and dashes, multiple possible letters or numbers are used that could translate to dots, dashes, or separators.

 ##### Encoding Usage

 * **plaintext** - the plaintext to encode.
 * dot - the characters to use for dots.
 (Default: 10 random UTF-8 characters)
 * dash - the characters to use for dashes.
 (Default: 10 random UTF-8 characters)
-* seperator - the characters to use for seperators.
+* separators - the characters to use for separators.
 (Default: 10 random UTF-8 characters)

 ##### Decoding Usage

 * **ciphertext** - the ciphertext to decode.
 * **dot** - the characters to use for dots.
 (Default: 10 random UTF-8 characters)
 * **dash** - the characters to use for dashes.
 (Default: 10 random UTF-8 characters)
-* **seperator** - the characters to use for seperators.
+* **separators** - the characters to use for separators.
 (Default: 10 random UTF-8 characters)

 ### Steganography